ritima1/ritima1.github.io/README.md

 I have a background in teaching having taught various courses including **HR Analytics and Metrics**, **Applied HR Policies**, **Human Resources Planning** and **Training & Development** at degree and post-graduate level.

 Seeking opportunities in a variety of industries to gain experience in data science, machine learning, strategy, analytics and experimentation.
-My [Resume](https://github.com/ritima1/ritima1.github.io/tree/master/pdf/Ritima_Malhotra_resume.pdf) has plenty of information about the professional projects I've worked on, but the purpose of this page is to showcase these projects in a more visual way.
+My resume has plenty of information about the professional projects I've worked on, but the purpose of this page is to showcase these projects in a more visual way.

 If you have any questions, feel free to drop me an [email](mailto:ritima1@gmail.com) or send me a message on [LinkedIn](https://www.linkedin.com/in/ritimam/).